-Security crackdowns against two labor strikes — at the Suez Steel Company and Scimitar Petroleum Company — and a potential one at the Misr Textile Company in Mahalla, have been eclipsed by news of crackdowns against the Muslim Brotherhood.
+Security crackdowns against two labor strikes — at the Suez Steel Company and Scimitar Petroleum Company — and a potential one at the Misr Spinning and Weaving Company in Mahalla, have been eclipsed by news of crackdowns against the Muslim Brotherhood.

 Receiving negligible media coverage, these industrial actions were crushed by police and the Armed Forces within the span of less than one week.
 Security forces arrested two strike leaders as they surrounded the Suez Steel Company on August 12, while the strike at the Scimitar Petroleum Company was forcefully put down on August 17 and a host of strikers briefly detained, with legal charges leveled against them.

-Furthermore, on August 21, police forces stormed and searched the homes of four workers from the Suez Steel Company, and arrested one union leader in the process.
-Fourteen strikers from the company have been threatened with prosecution and/or dismissal.
+Furthermore, on August 21, police forces stormed and searched the homes of four workers from the Suez Steel Company and arrested one union leader in the process.
+Fourteen strikers from the company have been threatened with prosecution and dismissal.

 The demands of the Suez Steel Company workers include the payment of their wages for the month of July and the payment of overdue profit-sharing.
 Meanwhile, workers at the Scimitar Petroleum Company have been demanding overdue bonuses and the reinstatement of several sacked workers, along with better wages and working conditions.

-Meanwhile, in an attempt to frighten or threaten the workers, the army deployed its APCs earlier this week inside and around the Misr Textile Company in Mahalla where nearly 20,000 workers are on strike demanding improved wages and overdue bonuses.
+Meanwhile, in an attempt to frighten or threaten the workers, the army deployed its APCs earlier this week inside and around the Misr Spinning and Weaving Company in Mahalla where nearly 20,000 workers are on strike demanding improved wages and overdue bonuses.
 Army officers have reportedly called on workers to end their strike and to move towards negotiations.

 But in a context where the security apparatuses are mobilized against any protest movement in the wake of the current regime’s war on the Muslim Brotherhood, industrial actions are slammed as destabilizing and quelled.
 Moreover, the ruling regime has recently tried to associate them with what it deems a Brotherhood threat.